 Non-Executive Directors are generally appointed for a three year term, with the possibility of renewal for a further three years on the recommendation of the Nomination and Corporate Governance Committee.
 Any additional term beyond six years will be subject to annual review and approval by the Board.

 In accordance with practice in recent years and the provisions of the Code, all Directors submit themselves for re-election at each Annual General Meeting.
-Details of the appointment dates and length of tenure of each Director is available from their appointment dates included in their biographies on pages 36 to 39.
+Details on the length of tenure of each Director is available from their appointment dates included in their biographies on pages 12 to 15.

 Letters of appointment, as well as dealing with terms of appointment and appointees' responsibilities, stipulate that a specific time commitment is required from Directors.
-Copies of Directors' letters of appointment are available to shareholders for inspection at the Annual General Meeting, at the registered office during business hours or on request from the Company Secretary.
+Copies of Directors' letters of appointment are available to shareholders for inspection at the Annual General Meeting and at the Registered Office during business hours or on request from the Company Secretary.